Recognizing Nursing Home Abuse

 - Sudden and unexplained isolation, withdrawal, and non-communication

 - Heavy mediation or sedation without reasonable explanations

 - Use of restraints (bruises around ankles and wrists)

 - Injuries from falls or other causes that require emergency treatment or hospitalization

 The above list is not a complete list of signs that could indicate nursing home abuse.
 One of the best ways to determine if your family member may be the victim of nursing home abuse or neglect is to visit often and pay close attention to the facility, staff members, and your family member’s condition.
 Any changes or unexplained incidents warrant further investigation.

 What Should I Do If My Family Member is Abused in a Nursing Home?

-If you believe your loved one is being abused in a nursing home, you have several options.
+If you believe your loved one is being abused in a nursing home, you should report the nursing home as soon as possible.
 You can call 911 if a nursing home resident is in immediate harm or danger.
 You can also contact social services or the Department of Health in the county in which the nursing home is located.